 3.1.1 Students must complete their course at a pace that ensures that they will graduate within the maximum timeframe.
-Federal regulations specify that the maximum timeframe for program completion may not exceed 150 per cent of the program's published length as measured in credit hours.
-For the University of Sussex awards these timeframes are as follows:
+Federal regulations specify that the maximum timeframe for program completion may not exceed 150 percent of the published length of the program as measured in credit hours.
+For University of Sussex awards these timeframes are as follows:

-Standard published program length Program length in credit hours Maximum Uni of Sussex period of registration Maximum Federal timeframe for completion (in years) 3-year Undergraduate degree (full-time) 360 6 years (720 hours) 4.5 years (540 hours) 4-year Undergraduate degree (full-time) 480 7 years (840 hours) 6 years (720 hours) 12-month Postgraduate taught degree (full-time) 180 2 years (360 hours) 18 months (270 hours) 24-month Postgraduate taught degree (part-time) 180 3 years (270 hours) 3 years (270 hours)
+Standard published program length Program length in credit hours Maximum Uni of Sussex period of registration Maximum Federal timeframe for completion (in years) 3 year Undergraduate degree (full-time) 360 6 years (720 hours) 4.5 years (540 hours) 4 year Undergraduate degree (full-time) 480 7 years (840 hours) 6 years (720 hours) 12 month Postgraduate taught degree (full-time) 180 2 years (360 hours) 18 months (270 hours) 24 month Postgraduate taught degree (part-time) 180 3 years (270 hours) 3 years (270 hours)